Encumbrance Certificate – Everything You Need to Know About EC_Banner

 5. Flat Sale in a Building

-Individuals who seek to sell their residential flat in a building complex must arrange for an EC to indicate updated payment of all dues such as maintenance charges, property tax, water bill, electricity bill, etc.
+Individuals who seek to sell their residential flat in a building complex must arrange for an EC to indicate updated payment of all dues such as maintenance charges, property tax, water bill, and electricity bill.

 Obtaining an Encumbrance Certificate